MustafaSataric/Auto_Worker/README.md

 <br/>       -> Resolution: 1366 x 768
 3. Choose Food and Water Slots
 4. Set Interval in minutes
-5. Set Amount of Rounds (Amount of Food/Water)
+5. Set Amount of Rounds (Amount of Food/Water) <br/>
-<br/>6.Click on Start
+6. Click on Start